Universa Investments

-Universa Investments ("Universa") is an American hedge fund management firm headquartered in Miami, Florida.
+Universa Investments ("Universa") is an American investment management firm headquartered in Miami, Florida.
 It is known as a Black Swan fund that focuses on risk mitigation to protect investors from sharp market downturns.

 Background

 Universa Investments was founded in January 2007 by Mark Spitznagel with Nassim Nicholas Taleb acting as its advisor.
 The two of them previously ran Empirica Capital, a hedge fund that closed in 2004 due to subpar returns.
 Universa was launched with $300 million under management and traded out of a small office in Santa Monica, California.
 Software programs were developed to search the options markets for deals.

 Universa and Empirica followed the Black swan theory which was about unexpected extreme events that have significant impact on the world and the financial markets.
 The strategy would be to buy out-of-the-money put options at low prices during periods the financial markets are good to protect the firm's position when there is a market downturn.
-While this strategy did not work with Empirica due to a period of low volatility, it worked well for Universa due to the 2007–2008 financial crisis.
-Universa purchased puts related to the S&P 500 Index and financial companies such as Goldman Sachs and American International Group which the firm sold for a significant profit after the prices fell.
-In 2008, Universal had returns over 100% and its assets grew to $6 billion under management in 2009 as more investors approached Universa to provide protection to their investments.
+While this strategy did not work with Empirica due to a period of low volatility, it worked well for Universa due to the 2008 financial crisis.
+Universa purchased put options on the S&P 500 and financial companies such as Goldman Sachs and American International Group which the firm sold for a significant profit after the prices fell.
+In 2008, Universa had returns over 100% and its assets grew to $6 billion under management in 2009 as more investors approached Universa to provide protection to their investments.